What is an AI agency? An operator definition

 Good agencies show you the work, not the deck.
 They can name the last three systems they built, describe the before and after state, and tell you what broke in testing and how they fixed it.
 They have a defined handover process, not a permanent dependency model designed to keep you on retainer.
 They will tell you when your problem is not an AI problem.
 That last one is rare.
 Any agency that says "yes, we can automate that" to every intake call without pushback is selling, not building.

 Bad agencies sell the category, not the outcome.
 They lead with AI as the feature.
 Slides about large language models.
 GPT-4 capability demos.
 A lot of "AI can do X, Y, and Z." What they do not show you is a working system inside a business like yours.
-They also tend to charge retainers before they have shipped anything, which is backwards.
+They also tend to charge retainers before they have built anything, which is backwards.
 You should see working software before you sign a recurring commitment.

 For a full list of patterns to avoid before you sign anything, see AI agency red flags.